 We’re closing out this vegan fall desserts list with a cozy drink—because what’s fall without PSLs and peppermint mochas?
 Call me basic, but you can’t deny the feels you get when grasping a hot peppermint mocha on a nippy day.
 Extra points for enjoying it fireside with your companion animals and a good book!

 I hope this round-up of vegan fall dessert recipe favorites is helpful to you as you celebrate the season.
 Many of these recipes would be perfect to serve at Thanksgiving, or even to bookmark for the later holidays like Hanukkah and Christmas.
 Of course, don’t hesitate to make a normal weekend feel extra special by baking up a batch of vegan blondies or cozying up with a good book and some peppermint mocha.
 You deserve it!

 Vegan fall desserts photos and recipes are by our World of Vegan contributors and cookbook author guests.
 All rights reserved.
-Please note that this article contains affiliate links which help us keep regular content coming to life here at World of Vegan.
 Thank you!